-must create one before you can add files, links, or other items to your
+You must create a module before you can add files, links, or other items to Content.

 Add a Module

-- Click the Add a module… box at the bottom of the content map, which appears on the left-hand side of your content area.
-It will become a text box.
+- Click in the Add a module… box which is at the bottom of the Table of Contents panel.
+It will become an input-text box.

-- Enter a name for the new module in the text box.
+- Enter a name for the new module in the input-text box.

-- Hit return or enter on your keyboard.
-The module's name will now appear in content map on the left side of the page, and the new module will display on the right side of the page.
+- Hit return (or enter) on your keyboard.
+The module's name will now appear at the bottom of the Table of Contents panel, and the newly created module will be in the Contents section.

-- Click the Add a submodule… box at the bottom of the page to open a text box that will allow you to add a title for the sub-module.
+- Click in the Add a sub-module… box at the bottom of the page to open a text-input box that will allow you to add a title for the sub-module.
 (See B in Fig. Set to Draft, Add a Sub-module)

 Once you've created a module, you can begin adding files and links to it.
 View the Uploading Files and Creating Links guides for instructions.